Kuélap: Early history

 Human occupation at the site starts in the 5th century AD, but the majority of structures were built between 900 and 1100 AD.
 The city may have had some 3000 inhabitants, but was abandoned in 1570 due to the Spanish Conquest.
 As a consequence the city deteriorated and was covered by tree roots.

 Modern history

 Kuélap was accidentally rediscovered in 1843, by Juan Crisóstomo Nieto, a judge from the city of Chachapoyas.
 Then, in 1870, Antonio Raimondi made a survey of the site.

 Explorer Charles Wiener visited the site in 1881.
 In 1939, French general Louis Langlois studied the site and wrote a detailed description of the main buildings.
 Kuélap was also studied by archaeologists Ernst Middendorf (1887); Adolf Bandelier (1940); spouses Henry and Paule Reichlen (1948); and Arturo Ruíz (1972).

 Since the 1980s many Peruvian and foreign archaeologists continued with excavations and studies at Kuélap.

+Since 2013, it has suffered a series of structural instabilities that culminated in the collapse of a section of the perimeter wall in April 2022.
+The Ministry of Culture, with the support of Peruvian and foreign experts and researchers, launched emergency conservation measures and scientific research to prevent further structural collapses and identify their causes.

 Access

 Access to Kuelap is gained via El Tingo, a town at approximately 1800m above sea level, near the bank of the Utcubamba.
 A horse trail also winds along the left bank of Tingo river and leads eventually up to Marcapampa, a small level upland near the site.

 Access has been made easier in recent years following the completion of a cable car route, which takes the visitor to within 2 km of the fortress from where visitors can walk or often take a horse.
 The dirt road, adding 37 km to the journey is also still passable.